Updated: July 26, 2021

 No laws or regulations exist around using the word "organic" or "organically-grown" outside of the purview of the USDA organic program, which regulates the use of the USDA Organic seal.
 That's why companies like Cornbread Hemp must go through the rigorous process of being certified organic by the United States Department of Agriculture — it's the only way to prove that a product is truly organic.

 So what are those standards?
-They are essentially the difference between being "organic" vs USDA certified organic, which is the main point of this article.
+They are essentially the difference between being "organic" vs USDA certified organic.

 No Synthetic Pesticides

-The term "no pesticides" can also be misleading because pesticides remain in the soil for multiple years after they've been administered.
+When talking about a farmer's current crop, the term "no pesticides" can be misleading because pesticides remain in the soil for multiple years after they've been administered.
 Just because a farmer grew his crop without pesticides this year doesn't mean there weren't any leftover from last year's crop.

 That's why this core standard of the USDA begins with documented evidence of at least three years of pesticide-free farming practices on the land that is to be certified, as well as lab tests to confirm the soil is free of pesticides.